 Frequently Asked Questions

-Can I use Nizoral with colour-treated or chemically processed hair?
+Can I use Nizoral with coloured or treated hair?

 Ready to buy?
 Check the latest price on Amazon.